fluxusfrequency/blog/integrating-react-with-backbone.md

 Much of this is standard Backbone boilerplate.
 The `collections/`, `models/`, and `vendor/` directories are self-explanatory.
 We'll store reusable UI components, such as pagination, pills, and toggles, in `components/`.

 The heart of our app will live in the `screens/` directory.
-Here, we'll write React components will handle the display logic, taking the place of traditional Backbone views and templates.
+Here, we'll write React components that will handle the display logic, taking the place of traditional Backbone views and templates.
 However, we'll still include thin Backbone views to render these components.

 We'll talk more about screens in a moment.
 For now, let's take a look at the how a request will flow through the application, starting from the macro level.

 ## The Application